CloudSkills/azure-functions/2-Creating-a-PowerShell-Event-Based-Function/2-Creating-a-PowerShell-Event-Based-Function.md

 - (optional) Familiarity with PowerShell would be beneficial
 - An [Azure Subscription](https://azure.microsoft.com/en-us/), you can create a free account if you don't have an existing subscription
-- An Azure function app to create a new function in.
+- An Azure function app based on PowerShell to create a new function in.
 If you have the function app from post one in this series, you can use that.
 - A Storage account where blobs will be uploaded to be the event grid trigger.
 In this demo I created a separate resource group and storage account for this by running the following PowerShell commands from [Azure Cloud Shell](https://shell.azure.com):
 ```powershell
 New-AzResourceGroup -Name BlobStorage -Location "Southeast Asia"